ADGEfficiency/dsr-rl/PITCHME.md

 Makes the maths works
 - return for infinite horizon problems finite

-If our discount rate is $[0,1)$ then we can make the sum of an infinite series finite (known as a geometric series)
+- discount rate is $[0,1)$
+- can make the sum of an infinite series finite
+- geometric series

 Can use discount = 1 for
 - games with tree-like structures (without cycles)